lussierc/africa_db/writing/report.md

 #### Final Report

 ##### Project Overview
+*Basically the Introduction*
 ###### Motivation
-Why did we choose this proje
+* Why did we choose this project?
+* How will this research benefit others?

 ###### Background Information
+* Explanation of related works
+  * How are they relevant to our Project?

 ###### Building Our Database System